Fight Civil Asset Seizure and Forfeiture

 2. The forfeiture is disproportionate to the crime alleged (excessive)

-3. The law enforcement officer that seized the property was without probable cause
+3. The law enforcement officer who seized the property was without probable cause

 Florida is one of eighteen states that permits criminal forfeiture of assets.
 Florida criminal forfeiture laws attempt to deter several crimes, including: